 The 4 Es of Continuous Learning

-Education encompasses elements we often think of in the context of learning and development.
-These elements generally have a defined beginning and end, and can be tracked.
+Education encompasses the core learning formats we often think of in the context of learning and development.
+These formats, such as compliance training courses, generally have a defined beginning and end and they can be tracked.
 PeopleFluent offers a rich catalog of formal and informal learning sessions with embedded analytics to help you stay compliant, make timely decisions, and track impact.

 The Future of Learning and Development

-Whether you're developing Millennials to acquire the skills needed to continue your operations, or transferring knowledge from Baby Boomers to younger generations, your organization needs a comprehensive learning solution to deliver and facilitate classroom learning, social learning, collaboration, mentor programs, and video-based learning.
+Whether it’s building skills in entry-level employees or transferring knowledge from veteran workers before they retire, a comprehensive learning solution enables organizations to deliver and facilitate social interactions, collaboration, mentor programs, and video-based learning.
 As a result, organizations can build a world-class workforce with the knowledge and skills to truly thrive in an ultra-competitive, high-speed marketplace.

 Editor’s Note: This blog was originally published in 2016 and has been updated with recent insights and information.